Mov305/P1-portofolio/README.md

 # Project 1 : Portofolio

-This is Microvers first project
+This is Microvers first project A portofolio project build with html and css.

 ## Built with

 Abdelrhman Samy Saad (MOV)
 abd3052001@gmail.com

-## Project requirements
-1-Linters practice
-2-Documentation practice

 ## Getting started
+To downlad it locally.

 **Note**: this project requries no exteranl libraries 1- Download the repo or clone it from the github page